 SIX) Get a real estate agent who knows the neighborhood and kind of homes you are looking for

-When you meet with a real estate agent, they will try to get you to sign an exclusivity agreement.
+When you meet with a real estate agent, they may try to get you to sign an exclusivity agreement.
 DO NOT DO IT.
 These contracts are for amateurs.
 They will still work for you even if you do not sign the contract.
 Just be a good person, and if an agent is giving you a lot of value, stay with that agent.
 So many times you could sign an agreement, and then not have a good feel about your agent, and then you are STUCK.
 Or you may find a deal on a property WITHOUT using an agent, and then you cannot take advantage of that opportunity.
-Trust me: NO contracts with the real estate agent.

 From there, your real estate agent hooks you up with daily emails from the MRIS (the official real estate database).
 Then you pretty much view homes online and select the ones you want to view in real life.
 The Real estate agent goes with you to view homes until you find one you like.
 Then you put in an offer; the real estate agent helps you craft a strong offer based on their market knowledge.
 With luck you’ll get a house after you put in a few offers.
 Then you’ll be ready to close!